 Undergraduate Organizations

-Organizations under the leadership of undergraduates enhance a student’s education by providing additional opportunities beyond the curriculum for personal development and growth.
-Furthermore, the University and the community benefit from the variety of services and activities provided by undergraduate organizations.
-The University believes that students should be encouraged to participate in organizations that are open to all members of the community and whose activities do not interfere with the policies or programs of the University or with the rights of other members of the community.
-To that end, the Yale College Dean’s Office helps students develop organizations and plan events, provides financial advice and assistance, clarifies University policies and procedures, and authorizes the use of University resources and facilities.
+The Yale College Dean's Office is dedicated to enriching the educational experience of undergraduates by fostering student leadership and involvement in diverse organizations.
+Participation in student-led groups enhances a student’s education by providing opportunities for personal development and growth beyond the classroom.
+Yale and the broader community benefit from the variety of valuable services and activities provided by undergraduate organizations.
+Students are encouraged to participate in organizations that are open to all members of the community, and whose activities do not interfere with university policies, programs, or the rights of other members of the campus community.
+The Yale College Dean’s Office is committed to helping students establish and manage organizations and plan impactful events, and will also provide financial guidance, clarify University policies and procedures, and authorize the use of university resources and facilities for undergraduate organizations.

 Undergraduate organizations are bound by the same regulations on Activities and Events and Alcohol that apply to individual students.